 Fools in Iran may sign Sven Goran Eriksson

-Soccer sources said that Eriksson is considering a trip to Dubai to meet Mohammad Ruyanian, the new general manager of Persepolis.
+According to soccer sources, Eriksson is contemplating a visit to Dubai to engage with Mohammad Ruyanian, the newly appointed general manager of Persepolis.

-Ruyanian said: “We are going to sign a big coach.
-We have negotiated with Sven Goran Eriksson.”
+Ruyanian stated, “We are planning to recruit a prominent coach.
+Discussions have been held with Sven Goran Eriksson.”

 by Buford Balony